 Important Patient Information regarding new advice from the UK Chief Medical Officers regarding the second dose of the Covid vaccination:

 - We are now being asked to prioritise 1st dose vaccinations over 2nd doses to help ensure as many people as possible benefit from the 1st dose

 - New advice is that the 2nd dose of the vaccine is still effective when given up to 12 weeks after the 1st dose

 - Patients will be contacted directly if their appointments for 2nd vaccines needs to be rescheduled

 - If you are a patient and have not been contacted, please attend your appointment as planned

 - If you are a health or social care worker, your 2nd appointment will be rescheduled so please do not attend and you’ll be contacted to reschedule this

-- Appointments are made directly from NHS England, you will be contacted in group priority.
+- You will be contacted in group priority, initially by text message.
 Please be aware this may show up as an unknown number on your phone.
-Please be patient and wait to be contacted; please do not contact the practice for any queries relating to this.
-Thank you.
+If you have not been contacted and are due a vaccination, please contact the surgery or dial 119.